 Collaboration with Authorities

 Platforms are required to cooperate with national authorities to address illegal content.
-This collaboration enhances the effectiveness of content moderation efforts by leveraging governmental support.
+This collaboration enhances the effectiveness of content moderation efforts with support from government agencies.

 -